13 Best Photo Image Editors for Linux

 3. Pinta

-Pinta is also a great photo editing application that works similarly to Windows Paint.NET.
-Just think of it as a Linux version of Windows Paint.
-It is simple and easy to use allowing users to do quick photo editing.
+Pinta is also an excellent photo editing application that functions similarly to Windows Paint.NET.
+You can think of it as the Linux counterpart to Windows Paint.
+It is simple and user-friendly, making it easy for users to perform quick photo edits.

 Pinta Image Editor